GITEX: History

 In 2025, GITEX GLOBAL welcomed over 6800 exhibitors and set its new attendance record.
 Main focus of the 2025 edition was AI but also quantum computing, biotech and data infrastructure.

 GITEX Africa

 In October 2022, GITEX GLOBAL announced to start a new annual event outside Asia and chose Africa.

-GITEX Africa debuted in 2023 in Marrakech, Morocco, and the exhibition was held from May 31 to June 2.
-The expo was inaugurated by the Prime Minister of Morocco Aziz Akhannouch.
+GITEX Africa is an annual technology exhibition held in Morocco.
+The first edition took place in Marrakesh from 31 May to 2 June 2023 and was inaugurated by the Prime Minister of Morocco, Aziz Akhannouch.
+It has since been established as a recurring yearly event in the country.